-- 2. We will be creating and simulating a 1-bit adder.
-First right click->open on the design arch tool on the Tools folder on the left.
-This starts up design architect.
-By the way, hitting ESC usually cancels any command so if you make a mistake try hitting ESC. - 3.
-File->Open->Sheet and rename the Component Name to /homes/<your username>/MGC/eecs361/adder_sum_example.
+- 3. File->Open->Sheet and rename the Component Name to /homes/<yourusername>/MGC/ece361/adder_sum_example.
 Then hit OK.
 A new window will appear in design architect.
 Now to manipulate this window, you can either use keystrokes or mouse gestures.
 If you would like to use the keystrokes, they are all listed below in design architect and use F1-F12 in combination with the shift, ctrl, and alt keys.
-For the mouse gestures, make sure that the schematic is highlighted (you can do this by clicking its label) and then Help->On Strokes.
+For the mouse gestures, make sure that the schematic is highlighted in cyan (you can do this by clicking its label) and then Help->On Strokes.
 Usually, you can also select the object by clicking on it with your mouse and then right clicking to see a menu of actions.
 You can use F2 to deselect everything. - 4.
-Click on Libraries-> MGC Digital Libraries->Display Library Palette.
-You will see gen_lib under the MGC Generic Libraries panel.
-Click on gen_lib to find all the gates that are available to build your circuits.
-Right click on the gen_lib palette and click on Show Scroll Bars.
-This will enable you to scroll down the gate list. - 5.
-Now a 1 bit adder is simply Sum = A xor B xor Cin, Cout = Cin (A + B) + AB.
+On the right side in design architect, there is a window entitled schematic_add_route.
+Click on LIBRARY->gen_lib to find all the gates that are available to build your circuits.
+Unfortunately, the scrolling interface in design architect is quite poor in the gen_lib window, so the way to go up or down is to place your mouse cursor near the top or bottom of the window and hit the left mouse button to begin scrolling. - 5.
+Now a 1 bit adder is simply Sum = A xor B xor Cin, Cout = Cin A + Cin B + AB.
 Therefore, we use the gen_lib and the wires (F3) to construct the various circuits.
 In this first component, we will construct the Sum portion of the adder.
 We will need to use the following components from the gen_lib (portin, portout, xor2).
-Start by placing xor2 component and laying out wires in the correct order to use a 2 xor gates to make a 3 input xor gate.
-When laying out the wires, you start them by clicking once and clicking once to make turns and then double clicking to end them.
-Then use portin port on the left and portout on the right so that your design looks like this.

-6. Now we have to rename the ports so that they make sense.
+Start by placing xor2 component and laying out wires in the correct order to use 2 xor gates to make a 3 input xor gate.
+When laying out the wires, you start them by clicking once and clicking once to make turns and then double clicking to end them. - 6.
+Now we have to rename the ports so that they make sense.
 Do this by first hitting F2 to unselect everything.
 Then mouse over the name of the first portin port 'NET' and hit F1 to select it.
 Then right click and choose 'changes values'.
 Fill in 'New Value' with 'A'.
 Then do the same to change the other portin ports to B and Cin.
 Change the portout port to Sum.
 When you are done you should get something like this.

 - 7. Now we should save our work.
 File->Save Sheet.
 We then Check->Sheet and Check->Schematic to see if we have any problems.
-A warning in Check Schematic is expected regarding no pins in the interface. - 8.
+A warning in Check schematic is expected regarding no pins in the interface. - 8.
 We will create a symbol that will be used in the final adder design.
-Miscellaneous->Generate symbol.
+Miscellaneous>Generate symbol.
 Click Yes for 'Replace existing' and then hit OK.
 A symbol sheet will pop up.
 Check->With Defaults.
 It may give a warning.
 This is okay.
 Then save the symbol by File->Save Symbol.
 Then Check->With Defaults again and everything should be fine.
 Close the symbol.
 Check->Sheet and Check->Schematic on the schematic.
 Then, you can close the schematics.
 Congratulations you have just created a usable symbol in design architect! - 9.
 Now, use the same techniques to create the Cout portion of the adder.
-File->Open->Sheet and rename the Component Name to /homes/<your username>/MGC/eecs361/adder_cout_example...and various other steps as we did with the Sum part.
+File->Open->Sheet and rename the Component Name to /homes/<username>/MGC/ece361/adder_cout_example... and various other steps as we did with the Sum part.
+Components needed in this part "portin, portout, and2, nor3" gates are also from gen_lib.
 You should end up with something like this.